Toloka/docs/en/guide/concepts/access.md

 # Registration

-## Registering in Toloka {#concept_ntn_h5l_vlb}

-Most clients currently need a Yandex ID with a linked and confirmed phone number to register in Toloka.
-If you don't have a Yandex ID, [sign up for one](https://passport.toloka.ai/).

-{% note alert "Restriction" %}

-- If you're already registered as a Toloker, you'll need another Yandex ID.

-- You can only register one requester account and one Toloker account per phone number in [each version](#register) of Toloka.

-{% endnote %}

-Once you have a Yandex ID,

-1. Go to the [Toloka website](https://toloka.ai/) and click the **Log in** link in the upper-right corner.

-1. Choose **Log in as a Requester** button and enter your Yandex ID credentials.

-1. At the **Tell us a little about yourself** page, the system will invite you to enter some additional information (email address used for notifications, company name, country of origin, and some other optional information).

-1. When done, accept the Toloka Terms of Use and click **Get started**.

-## Social authorization registration (currently in beta) {#social-auth}
+## Social authorization in Toloka {#social-auth}

-Some Toloka clients have an option to register and access Toloka using social authorization.
-If you are one of these clients and registered in Toloka using Yandex ID, please [migrate to the new social authorization](migrate-new-auth.md) scheme.
+Toloka clients can to register and access Toloka using social authorization.
+If registered in Toloka using Yandex ID, please [migrate to the new social authorization](migrate-new-auth.md) scheme.

 To register in Toloka as a client and post tasks for Tolokers, you need to have one of the following supported social accounts: